AsteriskAmpersand/Ice-Experimental/README.md

     - Removed delay between each option fading in.
   - Other UIs:
     - Intro and outro animations sped up.
+- Item Loadout and Equipment Loadout maximum name length increased to 20 (up from 16).

 #### 【 Systems Changes 】 ####
 - Despawn time for item drops from Monsters increased to 30 minutes (up from 1 or 2 minutes).